MS NOW: 1996–2007

+A fictionalized version of MSNBC was featured in Deep Impact (1998).

+In 1999, Hardball with Chris Matthews moved to MSNBC and replaced Hockenberry's 8PM show Edgewise.
+Prior to this, Chris Matthews hosted Politics with Chris Matthews on MSNBC predecessor America's Talking.
+Hardball ran to March 2020.

-In January 2001, Mike Barnicle's MSNBC show started, but it was canceled in June 2001 because of high production costs.
-In June, Microsoft chief executive officer Steve Ballmer said that he would not have started MSNBC had he foreseen the difficulty of attracting viewers.
+In January 2001, Mike Barnicle's show was launched, but it was canceled in June 2001 because of high production costs.

+Beginning in January 2001, Mitch Albom hosted his own two-hour program The Mitch Albom Show as an experimental cross-network feature that lasted a few months.
+Because it was produced primarily for radio listeners, it did not fit the traditional, visually driven cable news format.

-After the September 11, 2001, attacks, NBC used MSNBC as an outlet for the up-to-the-minute coverage being provided by NBC News as a supplement to the longer stories on broadcast NBC.
-With little financial news to cover, CNBC and CNBC Europe ran MSNBC for many hours each day following the attacks.
-The year also boosted the profile of Ashleigh Banfield, who was present during the collapse of Building 7 while covering the World Trade Center on September 11.
-Her Region in Conflict program capitalized on her newfound celebrity and showcased exclusive interviews from Afghanistan.
+In early 2001, Erik Sorenson was named president of MSNBC.
+Ashleigh Banfield was hired as an anchor to attract a younger audience.
+Banfield was present during the collapse of 7 World Trade Center while covering the September 11 attacks.
+Her Region in Conflict program showcased exclusive interviews from Afghanistan.

-In the aftermath of September 11, MSNBC began calling itself "America's NewsChannel" and hired opinionated hosts like Alan Keyes, Phil Donahue, Pat Buchanan, and Tucker Carlson.
+MSNBC began calling itself "America's NewsChannel" and hired Alan Keyes, Phil Donahue, Pat Buchanan, and Tucker Carlson.
 This branding makeover, however, was followed by declining ratings.

+The News with Brian Williams was relocated to CNBC in 2002.

-On December 23, 2005, NBC Universal announced its acquisition of an additional 32 percent share of MSNBC from Microsoft, which solidified its control over television operations and allowed NBC to further consolidate MSNBC's backroom operations with NBC News and its other cable properties.
-(The news website msnbc.com remained a separate joint venture between Microsoft and NBC for another seven years.)
-NBC later exercised its option to purchase Microsoft's remaining 18 percent interest in MSNBC.
+In December 2005, NBC Universal announced its acquisition of an additional 32% share of MSNBC from Microsoft.
+The news website msnbc.com remained a separate joint venture between Microsoft and NBC until 2012.

-In late 2005, MSNBC began attracting liberal and progressive viewers as Keith Olbermann began critiquing and satirizing conservative media commentators during his Countdown With Keith Olbermann program.
-He especially focused his attention on the Fox News Channel and Bill O'Reilly, its principal primetime commentator.
+Two years later, NBC exercised its option to purchase Microsoft's remaining 18% interest in MSNBC.

-On June 7, 2006, Rick Kaplan resigned as president of MSNBC after holding the post for two years.
-Five days later, Dan Abrams, a nine-year veteran of MSNBC and NBC News, was named general manager of MSNBC with immediate effect.
-NBC News senior vice president Phil Griffin would oversee MSNBC while continuing to oversee NBC News' Today program, with Abrams reporting to Griffin.
+In June 2006, Rick Kaplan resigned as president of MSNBC after holding the post for two years.
+Dan Abrams, a nine-year veteran of MSNBC and NBC News, was named general manager of MSNBC.
+NBC News senior vice president Phil Griffin oversaw MSNBC while continuing to oversee Today, with Abrams reporting to Griffin.
+That month, Abrams announced the revamp of MSNBC's early-primetime and primetime schedule.

-On June 29, 2006, Abrams announced the revamp of MSNBC's early-primetime and primetime schedule.
-On July 10, Tucker (formerly The Situation with Tucker Carlson) started airing at 4 p.m. and 6 pm ET (taking over Abrams' old timeslot), while Rita Cosby's Live & Direct was canceled.
-Cosby was made the primary anchor for MSNBC Investigates at 10 and 11 pm ET, a new program that took over Cosby and Carlson's timeslots.
-According to the press release, MSNBC Investigates promised to "complement MSNBC's existing programming by building on [the channel's] library of award-winning documentaries."
-The move to taped programming during 10 and 11 p.m. probably resulted from MSNBC's successful Friday "experiment" of replacing all primetime programming with taped specials.
+In July 2006, Tucker (formerly The Situation with Tucker Carlson) started airing at 4PM and 6PM ET, taking over Abrams' old timeslot, while Rita Cosby's Live & Direct was canceled.
+Cosby was made the primary anchor for MSNBC Investigates at 10PM and 11PM ET, a new program that took over Cosby and Carlson's timeslots.